buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

    egg paths.
 This option can be set in either the script section or in the buildout section.

+include-site-packages
+    If set to true, then generated scripts will ``import site`` to include the site packages defined by the executable's site module.

 Let's add an interpreter option:

     >>> write(sample_buildout, 'buildout.cfg',